MoleMan1024/audiowagon/docs/faq.markdown

 ![Permission popup](/img/allow_access.jpg)

-Depending on the car's software, a 3rd party app like AudioWagon is not allowed set itself as the default handler for USB, even when this popup comes and you tick the checkbox.
+Depending on the car's software, a 3rd party app like AudioWagon is not allowed to set itself as the default handler for USB, even when this popup comes and you tick the checkbox.
 The result is that you need to provide permission every single time you use the USB device.
 This is usually a flaw in the car maker's implementation of Android Automotive.
 Google provides a piece of software that can fix this: